katsumi-neko/fedora-setup/README.md

 * Go into KDE Discover or GNOME Software Center and install all the latest updates.
 * Alternatively, you can run `sudo dnf update` to update from the terminal.

-## Install Nvidia GPU Drivers
+## Install Nvidia Drivers
 `sudo dnf install akmod-nvidia xorg-x11-drv-nvidia-cuda xorg-x11-drv-nvidia-cuda-libs libva-nvidia-driver libva-utils vdpauinfo vulkan`
-* It is recommended to wait up to 5 minutes before proceeding/rebooting, the akmod needs to build and it is running in the background.

 `sudo dnf mark user akmod-nvidia`

-## Swap Nvidia Drivers to open modules
-`sudo sh -c 'echo "%_with_kmod_nvidia_open 1" > /etc/rpm/macros.nvidia-kmod'`

-`sudo akmods --rebuild`
-* Same as above, it will take up to 5 minutes for the akmod to rebuild.
-Do not reboot
+* If you have setup disk encryption on your system, you will want to run the following command in order to load the nvidia driver during boot, in order to see your password prompt:

+`sudo grubby --update-kernel=ALL --args='plymouth.use-simpledrm=1'`

 ## Install extra codecs
 `sudo dnf install sox sox-plugins-nonfree svt-av1 gstreamer1-svt-vp9 svt-vp9 libheif libheif-freeworld rav1e dav1d vkd3d-compiler`